petereijgermans11/progressive-web-app/pwa-article/pwa-app-final/README.md

 If you didn't do it already: Fork and then Clone the following repository: https://github.com/petereijgermans11/progressive-web-app

-And go to folder: cd pwa-app-manifest-init
+And go to folder: cd pwa-article/pwa-app-manifest-init

 ## How to Use